XiongWen/dotfiles/README.md

 ```

 ## Theme
-I use agnoster theme with Powerline fonts. agnoster theme comes with ohmyzsh, just need to enable it in .zshrc file.
+I use agnoster theme with Powerline fonts.
+The agnoster theme comes with ohmyzsh, just need to enable it in .zshrc file.
 Use following command to install Powerline fonts:

 ```shell